Quantum Computing for Automotive Applications: Conclusion and Future Directions

 \emph{Near-term Industry Impact:} In summary, the capabilities of current quantum hardware and algorithms limit its business value.
 Nevertheless, several quantum-inspired and classical solutions have emerged from projects exploring quantum solutions.
 For example, Schuetz et al.~\cite{Schuetz_2022} developed a new classical nature-inspired dual annealing algorithm for robot motion planning that is capable of providing high-quality solutions to industrial-scale problems with robot paths of up to 71 seams, resulting in 1 mio. binary variables.
 The data collection and problem modeling methods developed in such quantum projects can often be successfully transferred to classical solutions delivering business benefits.

-Notably, the data acquisition and problem modeling techniques developed in quantum projects can often be effectively transferred to classical solutions, ensuring that even with the current computational limitations of quantum hardware, significant results can be achieved.
+Notably, the data acquisition and problem modeling techniques developed in quantum projects can often be effectively transferred to classical solutions, ensuring that significant results can be achieved even with quantum hardware's current computational limitations.

 \emph{Future Directions:} Hardware continues to advance, as evidenced by enhanced qubit fidelities~\cite{quantinuum_2024}, error correction breakthroughs~\cite{hong2024entanglinglogicalqubitsbreakeven, Bluvstein_2023}, and new distributed, multi-QPU architectures~\cite{BECK202411}.
 Emerging quantum-classical architectures, also referred to as HPCQC~\cite{hpcqc} or quantum-centric supercomputing~\cite{alexeev2023quantumcentric}, integrate Quantum Processing Units (QPUs) as accelerators into the high-performance computing stack.
-While these hardware trends are promising, they require adaptation to algorithms~\cite{conceptual_middleware, saurabh2024quantumminiappsframeworkdeveloping}.
+While these hardware trends are promising, they require adaptation to algorithms~\cite{conceptual_middleware, saurabh2024quantumminiappsframeworkdeveloping, mantha2024pilotquantumquantumhpcmiddlewareresource}.
 These adaptations often involve techniques such as circuit cutting~\cite{10.1145/3579371.3589352}, hardware-software co-design~\cite{10.1145/3477206.3477464}, and error mitigation to optimize performance and reliability.